nishamathi/Data-Mining-UT/README.md

 # Data-Mining-UT
-This was done as part of coursework at UT.
+This was done as part of graduate coursework at UT Austin.
 The course Data Mining in EE was taught by Prof. Joydeep Ghosh.